tbnobody/OpenDTU-docs/docs/firmware/configuration/mqtt_settings.md

 #### Enable TLS Certificate Login :material-toggle-switch:{title="Switch"}

-Uses certificates to authenticate agains a MQTT broker.
+Uses certificates to authenticate against a MQTT broker.
 When enabled, the **TLS Client-Certificate** and the **TLS Client-Key** has to be supplied.

 #### TLS Client-Certificate :material-form-textbox:{title="Textbox"}